-Ethanol testing by serum provides the most accurate determination of a patient’s alcohol level.
-Acute ethanol intoxication beyond the first 6-8 hours is not reliably predicted by serum testing.
+Serum ethanol testing provides the most accurate determination of a patient’s alcohol level.
+Acute ethanol intoxication is not reliably detected by serum ethanol testing beyond the first 6-8 hours.

 Ethyl Glucuronide and Ethyl Sulfate

 EtG and EtS are direct minor metabolites of ethanol and are considered good markers of acute, short-term (up to 36 hours in the blood, up to 5 days in urine) alcohol ingestion.
-Sensitivity is highest in heavy drinkers but wanes after 24 hours and with lower doses.
-Results do not accurately correlate with amount or frequency of ethanol use.
+The sensitivity of these tests is highest in heavy drinkers but wanes after 24 hours and with lower doses.
+Results do not accurately correlate with the amount or frequency of ethanol use.

-Refer to the Emergency Toxicology topic for more information about acute alcohol use testing.
+Refer to the ARUP Consult Emergency Toxicology topic for more information about acute alcohol use testing.

 Chronic Alcohol Use Biomarkers

 CDT, an indirect metabolite of ethanol, is a serum marker of long-term, heavy alcohol use (≥40 g/day for up to 2 weeks) or relapse.
-CDT generally correlates well with an individual’s drinking pattern, especially during the preceding 30 days, and is most useful for long-term abstinence monitoring.
-Factors affecting CDT levels include body mass index (BMI), female sex, and smoking.
+CDT concentrations generally correlate well with an individual’s drinking pattern, especially during the preceding 30 days, and is most useful for long-term abstinence monitoring.
+Factors that affect CDT levels include body mass index (BMI), female sex, and smoking.
 CDT testing cannot be used in individuals suspected of having congenital glycosylation disorders.

-PEth is a direct ethanol metabolite and is used to detect longer term exposure (within 1-2 weeks or longer).
+PEth is a direct ethanol metabolite and can be tested to detect longer term exposure (within 1-2 weeks or longer).
 Because blood PEth levels are closely correlated with alcohol consumption, PEth testing can be used to monitor alcohol consumption, identify early signs of harmful alcohol consumption, and track cases of AUD or dependence.

 GGT is an inexpensive and sensitive indirect marker of alcohol consumption.
-Even moderate drinkers (<60 g/week), especially men, show higher levels of GGT than abstainers.
+Even moderate drinkers (<60 g/week), especially men, show higher levels of GGT than abstainers do.

-GGT does have limitations.
-The test is not specific for alcohol use; levels may be elevated with nonalcoholic fatty liver disease, drug intoxication, obesity, diabetes, and hepatobiliary disorders.
+The limitations of GGT include lack of specificity; levels may be elevated with nonalcoholic fatty liver disease, drug intoxication, obesity, diabetes, and hepatobiliary disorders.
 GGT is also age dependent; concentrations increase with age, even in abstinent individuals.
 Normalization of GGT requires 2-3 weeks of abstinence.

 Mean Corpuscular Volume